ghowland/sireus/documentation/godoc.md

     QueryResultCache        QueryResultPool        // Per Site, we cache all the BotQuery results here.
 Per normal server operation, and per InteractiveSession
     InteractiveSessionCache InteractiveSessionPool // Per Site, we track web app InteractiveSession data to allow users to make changes and see how they alter the Action scoring.
 Sites silo everything, so it would be an anti-feature to allow InteractiveSession data to cross Site boundarie
     LoadedBotGroups         []BotGroup             // These are just JSON loaded values to be cloned for the InteractiveSesssion.BotGroups, which contain Bots which perform the Action scoring in the active States
+    ProductionControl       InteractiveControl     // This is the config loaded production (UUID=0) version of InteractiveControl.
+Storing it here means it doesn't have to keep being generated when needed.
 }
 ```